Skip to content

 Use pluralized names for repeated fields.

-Name fields after their type as much as possible.
-For example, for a field of message type FooBar, name the field foo_bar unless there is a specific reason to do otherwise.
+Name fields after their type when possible.
+For a field of message type FooBar, name the field foo_bar unless there’s a specific reason to do otherwise.

-Avoid using nested enums and nested messages.
-You may end up wanting to use them outside of their context message in the future, even if you don't think so at the moment.
+Avoid nested enums and nested messages.
+You may want to reference them outside their enclosing message later, even if you don’t think so now.

 Avoid streaming RPCs.
 They’re difficult to implement and call, and they often require special configuration in proxies, firewall rules, and other network infrastructure.
 Polling and pagination are usually much simpler and nearly as efficient.
 For the handful of cases where streaming RPCs are worth the complexity, add exceptions to your lint configuration.